Reed (mouthpiece)

 A reed (or lamella) is a thin strip of material that vibrates to produce a sound on a musical instrument.
 Most woodwind instrument reeds are made from Arundo donax ("Giant cane") or synthetic material.
 Tuned reeds (as in harmonicas and accordions) are made of metal or synthetics.
 Musical instruments are classified according to the type and number of reeds.

 The earliest types of single-reed instruments used idioglottal reeds, where the vibrating reed is a tongue cut and shaped on the tube of cane.
-Much later, single-reed instruments started using heteroglottal reeds, where a reed is cut and separated from the tube of cane and attached to a mouthpiece of some sort.
+Much later, single-reed instruments started using heteroglottal reeds, which are cut and separated from the tube of cane and attached to some type of mouthpiece.
 By contrast, in an uncapped double reed instrument (such as the oboe and bassoon), there is no mouthpiece; the two parts of the reed vibrate against one another.

 Single reeds

 Single reeds are used on the mouthpieces of clarinets and saxophones.
-The back of the reed is flat and is placed against the mouthpiece.
-These reeds are roughly rectangular in shape and taper towards the thin tip, which is rounded to match the curve of the mouthpiece tip.
+They are roughly rectangular, with a tip that is rounded to match the shape of the mouthpiece.
+The back of the reed is flat to sit flat on the mouthpiece table, and the reed's thickness tapers to a thin tip.
 All single reeds are shaped similarly but vary in size to fit each instrument's mouthpiece.

 Reeds designed for the same instrument look roughly identical, but vary in thickness ("hardness" or "strength").
 Hardness is generally measured on a scale of 1 through 5 from softest to hardest.
 This is not a standardized scale and reed strengths vary by manufacturer.
-The thickness of the tip and heel and the profile in between affect the sound and playability.
-Pieces of cane of different density or stiffness, even if cut with the same profile, will respond differently due to those differences.
+The thickness of the tip and heel, as well as the profile in between, affect the sound and playability.
+Pieces of cane that differ in stiffness will respond differently even if cut with the same profile.

-How single reeds are made
+Construction

 The cane used to make reeds for single-reed instruments is grown in the southern coastal regions of France and Spain and, in the last 30 years, in the Cuyo area of Argentina.
 After the cane is cut it is placed in direct sunlight for about a month to dry.
 The cane is rotated regularly to ensure even and complete drying.
 Once dry, the cane is stored in a warehouse.
-As production requires it, cane is taken to a factory's cutting department, where it is cut into tubes graded by diameter and wall density.
+As production requires, cane is taken to a factory's cutting department, where it is cut into tubes graded by diameter and wall thickness.
 The tubes are cut into splits and made into reed blanks.
 Blanks are tapered and profiled into reeds using blades or CNC machines.
 Completed reeds are graded for strength by machine.

 Double reeds

 Double reeds are used on many instruments, such as the oboe, oboe d'amore, English horn, bass oboe, heckelphone, bassoon, contrabassoon, sarrusophone, shawm, bagpipes, nadaswaram and shehnai and others.
 The two reeds vibrate against each other and not against a mouthpiece.
-In the case of the crumhorn, bagpipes, and Rauschpfeife, a reed cap encloses the reeds and the reeds do not contact the player's mouth.
+In the case of the crumhorn, bagpipes, and Rauschpfeife, a reed cap encloses the reeds, and the reeds do not contact the player's mouth.